 The famous Whirlpool Galaxy (Messier 51) and the Sunflower Galaxy (Messier 63) can be found along the imaginary line connecting Alkaid in the Big Dipper’s handle and Cor Caroli in Canes Venatici.
 The Pinwheel Galaxy (Messier 101) appears above the Dipper’s handle and forms a triangle with Alkaid and Mizar.

-Big Dipper map, image: Roberto Mura
+Big Dipper map, image: Roberto Mura (CC BY-SA 3.0)

 The galaxy pair Messier 81 and Messier 82 (Bode’s Galaxy and the Cigar Galaxy) can be found by extending a line from Phecda through Dubhe by about the same distance as that between the two stars.
-A line drawn in the opposite direction, toward Cor Caroli, leads to the spiral galaxy Messier 106.
+Bode’s Galaxy is one of the brightest spiral galaxies in the sky, along with the Andromeda Galaxy (NGC 224), the Triangulum Galaxy (NGC 598), and the Sculptor Galaxy (NGC 253).

 Merak is the nearest bright star to the Owl Nebula (Messier 97) and the barred spiral galaxy Messier 108, and Phecda is less than a degree from the galaxy Messier 109.